dirtprotocol/dirtoracle/Protocol-Design.md

 * Includes at least N sources - A minimum number of whitelisted sources must report.
 The median value from all sources is stored on-chain.
 * Latest data source timestamp - Every data point must be after the previously recorded time stamp.
 If any source includes an earlier timestamp, the entire list is rejected.

 The DIRT oracle writes the median value of all sources onchain.
-To protect the data from corruption or failures from any one source, DIRT recommends, but does not enforce, multiple sources per marketfeed.
-A marketfeed for ETH-USD should sample prices from multiple exchanges so a flash crash on a single exchange would not affect the median value.
+To protect the data from corruption or failures from any one source, DIRT recommends, but does not enforce, multiple sources per datafeed.
+A datafeed for ETH-USD should sample prices from multiple exchanges so a flash crash on a single exchange would not affect the median value.
-Readers of a marketfeed must implicitly trust the sources to use that marketfeed.
-For example, for an ETH-USD marketfeed that uses Coinbase and Binance as sources, the reader must implicitly trust Coinbase and Binance.
-If a user does not trust the sources for a marketfeed, they can create a new marketfeed and define their own set of trusted proxies.
+Readers of a datafeed must implicitly trust the sources to use that datafeed.
+For example, for an ETH-USD datafeed that uses Coinbase and Binance as sources, the reader must implicitly trust Coinbase and Binance.
+If a user does not trust the sources for a datafeed, they can create a new datafeed and define their own set of trusted proxies.
 DIRT provides an open source proxySigner service that allows users to run and sign their own messages.

 ### Data Transport: Sending data on-chain
 Reporters are off-chain services responsible for transmitting data on-chain.
 To make the system fault tolerant and quick to update, DIRT incentivizes reporters to compete to write the data onchain.
 The first reporter to send an approved message on chain earns a reward.
 Anyone can run a reporter and reporters cannot manipulate messages in transit.
 The smart contract validates all messages using public key encryption and rejects manipulated data.